Master of Healthcare Administration

 - Nationally accredited by the Commission on Accreditation of Healthcare Management Education (CAHME)

-- Classes take place on TWU's Houston campus
+- Classes take place on TWU’s Dallas and Houston campuses

 - Small classes with accessible, knowledgeable and supportive faculty